New Results on Linear Size Distance Preservers: -Sized Preservers for Directed Weighted Graphs

-Note that all graphs admit a consistent tiebreaking scheme: \begin{claim} For any graph $G$, there is a tiebreaking scheme $\pi$ that is consistent in $G$. \end{claim} \begin{proof} One such tiebreaking scheme can be obtained as follows: let $\Delta$ be the minimum positive difference between any two shortest path lengths, and then randomly perturb each edge weight in $G$ by a number drawn uniformly at random from the interval $\left[0, \frac{\Delta}{3n}\right]$.
-Since each shortest path uses at most $n$ edges, this process changes the length of any path by at most $\frac{\Delta}{3}$, and thus it cannot cause a previously non-shortest path between two nodes to become shortest.
-Additionally, with probability 1, no two sets of edges will have equal total weight; thus, shortest paths in the new graph $G'$ with perturbed edge weights are unique.
-We now define $\pi$ to be the tiebreaking scheme in $G$ that chooses the (unique) shortest path between two nodes in the perturbed graph $G'$. \end{proof}
+\begin{lemma} [Folklore] For any graph $G$, there is a consistent tiebreaking function $\pi$. \end{lemma} \begin{proof} [Proof] Modify all edge weights in $G$ by adding an independent uniform random variable drawn from the interval $[0, \eps]$, for some parameter $\eps > 0$.
+With probability $1$ there will be no more ties between shortest path lengths; additionally, if we choose $\eps$ small enough then it is not possible for any previously non-shortest path to become a shortest path after this reweighting.
+Letting $\pi$ select the unique shortest path in the reweighted graph, whenever $x, y \in \pi(w, z)$ as in the definition of consistency, it must be that $\pi(w, z)$ includes the unique shortest subpath $\pi(x, y)$ between $x$ and $y$. \end{proof}

-To construct distance preservers implementing Theorem \ref{dwub}, simply choose shortest paths between the pairs in $P$ according to any consistent tiebreaking scheme.
-That is, our preserver is the graph $H = (V, E_H := \pi(P))$ for some consistent tiebreaking scheme $\pi$.
-We will now begin to prove upper bounds on the size of this edge set $E_H$.
-The proof is a counting argument, based on the following definition: \begin{definition} [Branching Triple] A {\em branching triple} is a set of three distinct (directed) edges $\{e_1 = (u_1, v), e_2 = (u_2, v), e_3 = (u_3, v)\}$ that all enter the same node. \end{definition}
+Let $\pi$ be any consistent tiebreaking function, and our preserver is the subgraph $H := \pi(P)$. \begin{definition} [Branching Triple] A {\em branching triple} is a set of three distinct directed edges $\{e_1 = (u_1, v), e_2 = (u_2, v), e_3 = (u_3, v)\}$ with the same head node. \end{definition}

-\begin{lemma} $H$ has at most $\binom{p}{3}$ branching triples. \end{lemma} \begin{proof} For each edge $e$ in $H$, assign ownership of $e$ to some pair $p \in P$ such that $e \in \pi(p)$.
-We will prove the claim by arguing that there do not exist any two branching triples
+\begin{lemma} $H$ has at most $\binom{p}{3}$ branching triples. \end{lemma} \begin{proof} Suppose for contradiction that there are more than $\binom{p}{3}$ branching triples in $H$, and so by the pigeonhole principle there exist two branching triples